flinguenheld/gym/readme.md

 ## gym 💪

 Maintain your memory level with gym !
-This small game allows you to practice mental arithmetic in your terminal. 🧠
+This simple game allows you to practice mental arithmetic in your terminal. 🧠

 ```
  CTL+C or ESC to quit.